Nolan Arenado Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 23rd in MLB.
+- The Pirates pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates have a 4.46 team ERA that ranks 13th among all MLB pitching staffs.
+- The Pirates have the 13th-ranked team ERA across all MLB pitching staffs (4.33).

-- Pirates pitchers combine to give up 17 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- The Pirates rank 14th in baseball in home runs surrendered (17 total, 1.1 per game).

-- Contreras (1-1) gets the starting nod for the Pirates, his third of the season.
+- The Pirates are sending Keller (1-0) to make his fourth start of the season.
+He is 1-0 with a 3.57 ERA and 22 strikeouts in 17 2/3 innings pitched.

-- His last appearance came on Monday against the Houston Astros, when the right-hander threw 3 1/3 innings, surrendering seven earned runs while allowing nine hits.
+- The right-hander last appeared on Tuesday against the Houston Astros, when he went six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.